 The Planned Savings section has all of the specific details that were added to this project.
 You can add/remove subcategories and remove vendors from the scope of the project if needed.
 You can also input expected savings at the individual subcategory level if it makes sense.

-This is a powerful tool that is helping hospitals actually calculate implemented savings for the first time.
+This is a powerful tool that is helping hospitals actually calculate implemented savings in purchased services for the first time.

-Whether you are using Excel or the latest technology, it is imperative that you have some solution in place to make sure your preferred vendors are being utilized and standardized across your entire organization.
+Whether you are using Excel or the Valify technology, it is imperative that you have a process in place to make sure your preferred vendors are being utilized and standardized across your entire organization.